Vanessaa4793/sep10-freedom-project/blog/entry03.md

 ##### 1/22/24

 ### Context
 For this part of the blog, I have been researching to learn more about basketball.
 To know about what kind of hardwares/softwares they use to improve basketball everyday.
+As a basketball player myself, learning about the things basketball developers use has been really interesting for me to learn about.

 ### Technology Process
 Continuing my process as a Sep student, I am currently on the second step which is research.
 I am finding out more about how basketball is improving everyday.
 They way I am going to achieve this by using the skills: